 These modifications regulate the chromatin structure, making it more open or closed, which either promotes or suppresses transcriptional activity across different genomic regions.
 These “epigenomic modifications”, which are maintained in a plastic manner with DNA, play a critical role in gene expression control, enabling a wide variety of phenotypes in both cell-type-specific and disease-specific contexts.

 DNA stored within the nucleus as a chromatin structure consists of up to 3 billion base pairs in humans and mice.
 If the DNA from a single cell were stretched out, it would measure about 2 meters in length.
 However, it is not randomly packed inside the nucleus; instead, it is folded into an organized, three-dimensional structure (3D genome architecture).
-Importantly, most of our DNA consists of non-coding regions, which do not encode proteins.
-Nevertheless, these non-coding regions also carry various epigenomic modifications and play functional roles in regulating the transcription of many genes.
-However, even when we identify the epigenomic modifications present on these distal regions and predict them as active enhancers, it remains unclear which genes are regulated by these candidate enhancers.
-In this context, 3D genome information, including DNA loop structures that spatially connect enhancers and promoters, provides critical insights into understanding how non-coding regions are involved in gene activation.
+Importantly, the majority of our DNA consists of non-coding regions that do not encode proteins.
+Notably, these non-coding regions harbor various epigenomic modifications and contain numerous functional genomic elements, such as enhancers, that regulate transcription.
+However, even when we identify various epigenomic marks across these distal non-coding regions and predict active enhancer elements, it often remains unclear which genes they regulate.
+In this regards, 3D genome information, including DNA loop structures that spatially connect enhancers and promoters, provides crucial insights into how non-coding regions contribute to gene regulation.

 We have been conducting research on epigenetic regulatory mechanisms and 3D genome architecture as a transcriptional regulatory machinery using the latest analytical methods, focusing on mouse germ cells and ES cells (Publications).

 At RIKEN BRC, we will introduce and develop state-of-the-art techniques of bulk and single-cell gene expression analysis, as well as epigenome and 3D genome analysis.
-By fully utilizing these advanced analytical techniques and the extensive resources of model animals and iPS cell lines maintained by BRC, we aim to further explore gene expression regulatory mechanisms in reproduction, development, and diseases.
+By integrating these analytical approaches with artificial intelligence (AI) technologies, we aim to fully leverage the rich resources of model animals and iPS cell lines maintained at BRC to elucidate gene regulatory mechanisms underlying reproduction, development, and disease-specific processes.

 Development of new analytical techniques to obtain gene expression, epigenome, and 3D genome information, along with the establishment of advanced bulk and single-cell analysis platforms.